Holistic and Experiential Therapies

 Wells House is excited about the potential benefits of holistic and experiential therapies to our patients, who are new in recovery and awaken every morning to face the struggle of whether to drink, use a drug, or stay committed to their recovery.
 The more tools we can offer them to strengthen their recovery, the better their chances of not only surviving the devastation of their substance use disorder, but going on to live healthy lives as productive members of their families and the communities in which they live.

 TRAUMA INFORMED YOGA

-Thank you to our partners at Sol Yoga for assisting us in making this recovery tool available to our patients.
+Thank you to our partners at Yogamour Yoga & Healing Arts Center in Frederick, Maryland for assisting us in making this recovery tool available to our patients.

-We will be offer six-week Music Therapy sessions to our male patients in Frederick.
-The sessions are be provided by therapists at Noteable Progressions Music Therapy Sessions, led by founder and director Darcy L. O’Daniel (shown here pulling some musical instruments together for a session).
+We will be offering a ten-week Music Therapy sessions to our male patients in Frederick.
+The sessions will be provided by therapists at Noteable Progressions Music Therapy Services, led by founder and director Darcy L. O’Daniel (shown here pulling some musical instruments together for a session).
 Several studies have identified a positive relationship between music therapy and healthy self soothing and a reduction in anxiety, depression and stress among persons in recovery from substance use disorders.
-Sessions will be held starting in the Spring and extend into early Summer.
-We thank the Delaplaine for supporting our holistic approach to recovery.
+The feedback we have received from patients about Music Therapy has been better than we imagined.
+They really connect with the therapist and feel the benefits of Music Therapy immediately.
+Sessions will be held starting in this winter and extend into the summer.